 WILDE: But it was still fun.

-SAGAL: So let's talk about the movie here.
-This isn't the first thing you directed.
+SAGAL: So let's talk about the movie.
+You're - this isn't the first thing you directed.
 You've done some short films.
 But this is your first feature, which is very exciting.

 SAGAL: Had you been on sets doing all those other projects you've been doing sitting there the whole time going, damn it, I should be in charge?

 WILDE: Increasingly, yes.

 SAGAL: Yeah.
 This movie, "Booksmart" - it's about two young women.
 They're about to graduate high school.
 It's also very contemporary.
 If I'm not mistaken, it takes place right now, the spring of 2019.

 SAGAL: And you are, to me, a very young person, but you're not that young.

 SAGAL: So did you have to learn stuff about, like, what high school kids are like now and how they were different when you were graduating high school?